Welcome to the Utah Film Trail.

 The Utah Film Trail invites film enthusiasts to experience these iconic landscapes firsthand.

-Featuring a series of physical markers around the state, the trail will guide travelers off the beaten path to discover the real-world locations featured in some of their favorite films and television shows.
+Featuring a series of physical markers around the state, the trail guides travelers off the beaten path to discover the real-world locations featured in some of their favorite films and television shows.
 Start your set-jetting journey here.
 Get a front-row seat to movie tourism at its finest — from opening intros to closing credits.

 Utah Film Trail Locations